AnilBhandare09/Angular-Rating/README.md

 ## Rating  options (inputs):

-[ngModel]: Current rating. default undefined.
+[ngModel]: Current rating.

-[type]: Type of rating that can be dropdown,number and any Mat Icon name, default star
+[type]: Type of rating that can be dropdown,number and any Mat Icon name ex thumb_up or thumb_down, default star

 [max]: Maximal rating that can be given using this widget, default 5

 [min]: Minimum rating that can be given using this widget, default 1

-[input]: A flag indicating if rating can be updated, default false
+[input]: Allow user to give rating(editable) otherwise it will be read only. default false

 [theme]: Theme class.theme number-block for number rating and icon-block for icon.

-[step]: step class.step that can be range of min and max,default .
+[step]: step class.step that can be range of min and max.

 [title]: Titles array. array length should be equal to the max value, each index represents the rating title, default [].

-[format]: .A format indicating if rating is in percentage then format is percentage, default value.
+[format]: A format indicating if rating is in percentage then format is percentage, default is value.

 (rateChange): An event fired when a user selects a new rating.